My finances, my projects, my life

 As disclosure becomes more widespread, it should help provide investors with a broader understanding of a company’s sustainability impact and risk.
 This may ultimately be reflected in share prices, if investors shun companies with substantial future risks, and embrace those that manage these threats in good time.

-The CSRD’s aim is to foster a more sustainable and resilient economic system by encouraging businesses to adopt more responsible social and environmental practices within their own operations, and to partner with other responsible businesses.
-This is likely to be a long, slow process, and the burden on companies in the short term could be high.
-However, it should help investors make more informed decisions.
+The CSRD’s aim is to foster a more sustainable and resilient economic system by encouraging businesses to adopt more responsible social and environmental practices, and to partner with other responsible businesses.
+Although compliance may represent a significant burden in the short term, it should enable investors to make more informed decisions.